 By Chrysoula from Travel Passionate

-No trip to the USA is complete without a visit to the nation’s capital, Washington, DC.
+No travel to East Coast USA is complete without a visit to the nation’s capital, Washington, DC – one of the best cities on the East Coast.
 This beautiful and historic city is located 5 hours south of New York City on the East Coast.
 DC is best known for its politics and historic landmarks, but it is also a city filled with vibrant neighbourhoods, incredible nature and great food.

 Must see locations include walking on the National Mall and taking in the Lincoln and Washington Monuments, White House, and Capitol building.
 Tip: Make sure you check them out at night when there are fewer crowds and beautiful photo ops!